A movie-inspired birthday party can make your child’s special day amazing. Here are 5 tips to help you plan the whole thing out.

 When you dress the part, think about clothing that will suggest whatever character you or your child will be portraying.
 If you want to save money, you might be surprised at what your local thrift store will have.

 Another thing to think about is accessories.
-Jewelry, such as a Miami Cuban link chain, maybe the perfect accent for your outfit.
+Jewellery, such as a Miami Cuban link chain, maybe the perfect accent for your outfit.

 We’re putting the cake first because let’s be honest, it’s all about the cake.
 For many parents, the preferred approach is simple: order a cake for the appropriate movie from a local bakery.